 We had an appointment at Pet Pride, a no-kill, non-profit, cat rescue shelter based in Fairbanks, Alaska.
 They focus their efforts on spaying/neutering and placing around 200 cats a year.Be a hero.
 Adopt your cat from a shelter. #catrescue #petpride Click To Tweet

-What You Need to Know When Adopting a Cat
+What You Need to Know When Adopting Shelter Cats

 We filled out the legal paperwork.
 When signing the paperwork you commit to non-cruelty and to not have them declawed.
-Furthermore, you will have to pay an adoption fee which depends on the history of the medical history of the cat.
+Furthermore, you will have to pay an adoption fee which depends on the medical history of the cat.
 All fees and donations go towards food and medical bills.
-The cats come with rabbies shots, spayed/neutred and are micro-chiped.
+The cats come with rabbis shots, spayed/neutered and are micro-chipped.

 It’s best to come with a pet carrier despite you can borrow one for the transport.
 While they offer you a “starter kit” (food, etc.), it’s best to buy the food, litter, cat bed and toys before you adopt.

 Also you can buy a pacifier spray at the vet.
 It helps to calm them down while you take them home.
 You just spray it on a blanket or towel and put it over the carrier.
 It works on about 90% of the felines.